Itsyehia/Library-System---Banque-Misr/README.md

 ---

 ## Project Overview
-This project comprehensively integrates application development, Dockerization, Kubernetes deployment, CI/CD automation, and infrastructure management using Terraform.
-It allows users to apply their knowledge practically, gaining hands-on experience with real-world DevOps scenarios.
+This project focuses on developing and deploying a Python Flask application while integrating key DevOps practices like Dockerization, Kubernetes deployment, and infrastructure automation using Terraform.
+It provides a practical approach to managing modern infrastructure and implementing CI/CD pipelines, allowing users to gain real-world experience with essential DevOps tools and workflows.

 ### Key Objectives:
 - Develop and deploy a Python Flask application.